 Artificial Intelligence was initially conceptualised in the 1950s with the goal of enabling a machine or computer to think and learn like humans.
 AI is widely used by companies like Facebook (e.g. recognising who is in a photo), and Google (e.g. providing search suggestions, or identifying the fastest route to drive).
 However, in the healthcare industry, AI has only made small steps towards a vast and multidimensional opportunity.

-• Patient Risk Identification - By analysing vast amounts of historic patient data, AI solutions can provide real-time support to clinicians to help identify at risk patients.
-A current focal point includes re-admission risks, and highlighting patients that have an increased chance of returning to hospital within 30 days of discharge.
-Multiple companies and health systems are developing solutions at present based on data in the patient’s electronic health record, driven in part by increasing push back from payers on covering hospitalisation costs associated with re-admission.
-Other recent work has demonstrated the ability to predict risk of cardiovascular disease based purely on a still image of a patient’s retina.
+- Patient Risk Identification - By analysing vast amounts of historical patient data, AI solutions can provide real-time support to clinicians to help identify at-risk patients.
+A current focal point includes re-admission risks, and highlighting patients that have an increased chance of returning to the hospital within 30 days of discharge.
+Multiple companies and health systems are developing solutions at present based on data in the patient’s electronic health record, driven in part by increasing pushback from payers on covering hospitalisation costs associated with re-admission.
+Other recent work has demonstrated the ability to predict the risk of cardiovascular disease based purely on a still image of a patient’s retina.

 In order for an AI solution to be successful, it requires a vast amount of patient data to train and optimise the performance of the algorithms.
 In healthcare, getting access to these datasets poses a wide range of issues:

-• Quality and usability of data – in other industries, vast amounts of data is generally reliable and accurately measured – e.g. aircraft engine sensors or car location and velocity data to predict highway traffic.
+- Quality and usability of data – in other industries, vast amounts of data are generally reliable and accurately measured – e.g. aircraft engine sensors or car location and velocity data to predict highway traffic.
 In healthcare, data can be subjective, and often inaccurate – with issues including:

-• Data sources are siloed across many services providers – making it difficult to capture a full profile and range of determinants for a patient’s health.
+- Data sources are siloed across many service providers – making it difficult to capture a full profile and range of determinants for a patient’s health.

 Developing regulations for a technology that is cloud-based and constantly evolving poses obvious challenges.
 How can patients be protected?
 How do you provide adequate regulatory oversight of a solution that is constantly learning and evolving – rather than a distinct, version-controlled medical device?
 For AI solutions that involve direct patient interactions without clinician oversight (such as chat-based primary care tools), it poses the question of whether the technology is a 'practitioner of medicine' rather than just a device.
 In this instance, will it extend to needing some form of medical licence to operate – and would a national medical board agree to actually grant this licence?